 According to an interview with Deacon Jones, the term sack comes from how a city felt when it was sacked.
 He related this term to how an offense feels after an offense gets sacked.

-Sacks are important because it means the defensive line (often three or four defenders) can pressure the quarterback.
+Sacks are important because the defensive line (often three or four defenders) pressuring the quarterback forces him to make a bad throw.
 Frequent pressure on the quarterback is important because it affects the quarterback’s timing and rhythm.

 Teams who can pressure the quarterback at a high rate are often the best defenses.